TitanWasHere/TitanWasHere/README.md

 Hi!
-Welcome to my profile, I'm trying to making it bigger, so have a good look ^^
+Welcome to my profile, I'm trying to make it growth, so feel free to have look ^^
- - Full of great ideas so I'm trying to work one after another
+ - I'm full of great ideas and I'm trying to work on them all
- - Obsessed by astronomy
+ - Obsessed with astronomy
  - Current studying computer science